 The Dora Maxwell Social Responsibility Recognition Award is given to a credit union or chapter for its social responsibility projects within the community.
-The award is given for external activities.

 The Louise Herring Philosophy in Action Award is given to a credit union to formally recognize demonstration of its practical application of credit union philosophy in action for its members.

 The Alphonse Desjardins Award recognizes credit unions and chapters for their financial education efforts.It considers all activities supporting personal finance education.

-Featured activities must have taken place between May 2015 and May 2016.
+- Featured activities must have taken place between May 2016 and May 2017.

 |11:59 p.m., June 30||Credit union entries due to HCUA|

-|July 29||Winning state entries due to CUNA|
+|July 31||Winning state entries due to CUNA|

-|August 5||Kansas and Missouri state winners announced|
+|mid-August||Kansas and Missouri state winners announced|

-|October 2016||CUNA announces national winners|
+|October 2017||CUNA announces national winners|

 - Entries with the highest score above 80% of the maximum points receive first place recognition and moves on to national judging.
 Only one entry per category or asset size will move on to the national judging.